Smith River Float Trip

 - Reservations, Deposits and Payments: You will be emailed an estimate of your booking, once you have agreed on the terms of the reservation, you will be emailed an invoice for 50% deposit due within 10 days.
 Final payment is due upon check-out.

 - Cancellation Policy: If you must cancel your reservation, a full refund will be issued if notice of the cancellation is provided in writing at least 120 days prior to your lodging and fishing dates.
+We strongly recommend you purchase travel insurance.

 - Refunds: No refunds will be made for unused portions of your stay, including late arrival or early departure.
 We reserve the right to modify an itinerary due to circumstances beyond our control.
 In the unlikely event that we must cancel a portion or all of your reservation, all payments received to date will be refunded, which constitutes a full payment.